 - The Right Stuff evokes this trope, but it's unique in that it describes (in painful detail) how many test pilots died in combat against an inanimate object, the sound barrier.

-- The Chroniclesof Narnia: Prince Caspian had Peter offering single combat against Miraz.
+- Prince Caspian had Peter offering single combat against Miraz.
 He wounds Miraz, but lets Caspain decide Miraz's fate.
 Caspian spares Miraz, but one of his advisers kills Miraz with a Narnian arrow to make it look like Narnia cheated.
+In both the film and the book, the duel is actually a feint.
+Peter and Caspian know they can't defeat Miraz's army, and the duel is merely to distract Miraz (by challenging his honor) until Aslan arrives.
+In the book Peter doesn't give the choice to Caspian, but the advisers still kill Miraz and frame Peter for using "dirty tactics."

 - In a way, Pirates of the Caribbean: At World's End.
 Hundreds of pirate ships!
 Hundreds of EITC ships!
 Yet the battle is only disputed by one vessel of each side (the Black Pearl and the Flying Dutchman) — the maelstrom is partially guilty for this, but...

-- In On Stranger Tides, Jack actually suggests this between Barbossa and Blackbeard, but everyone ignores him and attacks each other anyway.
+- In Pirates of the Caribbean: On Stranger Tides, Jack actually suggests this between Barbossa and Blackbeard, but everyone ignores him and attacks each other anyway.

 - In Homer's Iliad, Menelaus and Paris fight a duel, but Aphrodite spirits Paris away when he starts to get the worst of it.
 Later, Hector and Ajax, son of Telamon, duel all day to a draw, and exchange gifts afterward.
 Ultimately none of the duels fought during The Trojan War resolve anything.